kks32-courses/data-analytics/azure/azure-sql.md

+## Run an interactive Spark SQL query

+In this section, you use Jupyter notebook to run interactive Spark SQL queries against the Spark cluster you created earlier.
+HDInsight Spark clusters provide three kernels that you can use with the Jupyter notebook.
+These are:

+* **PySpark** (for applications written in Python)
+* **PySpark3** (for applications written in Python3)
+* **Spark** (for applications written in Scala)

+In this course, you'll use the **PySpark3** kernel in the notebook from where you run the interactive Spark SQL query.
+Some of the key benefits of using the PySpark kernel are:

+* The contexts for Spark and Hive are set automatically.
+* Use cell magics, such as `%%sql`, to directly run interactive SQL or Hive queries, without any preceding code snippets.
+* The output from the interactive queries is automatically visualized.

 ### Azure HDInsight parameters supported with the %%sql magic
 The `%%sql` magic supports different parameters that you can use to control the kind of output that you receive when you run queries.
 The following table lists the output.